 - for the Magic Kingdom Restaurants book in advance

 - when in Universal Studios, go immediately to The Wizarding World of Harry Potter, and do both “The Escape from Gringots” and “The Forbidden Journey at Hogwarts Castle” rides (after taking Hogwarts express to the Island of Adventure).
 These two rides are the coolest, but have incredible waiting lines: if you do them first thing in the morning – you will save hours

 - paying extra for the FastPass at Universal makes no sense to me, cause it doesn’t work for the Harry Potter World and this is where you have problems with queues.
-The rest of rides were ok and the lines goes fast, of course, slower on weekends, but anyway fast enough
+The rest of the rides were ok and the lines go fast, of course, slower on weekends, but anyway fast enough

 What about you?
 Have you ever been to any of the Orlando theme parks?
 Are you a Harry Potter or a Disney fan?